Home | Browse Topics | Immigration & refugees | Immigration | Family violence, vulnerable migrants, and other special visa policies

 • you can’t return to your home country because you would have no way of supporting yourself financially, or because you’d be abused or excluded from the community because of social stigma (this could be stigma associated with family/domestic violence, or with being separated or a solo parent, or other associated stigma), and

-• you meet the health and character requirements for residence (see “Residence Class Visas: Living in New Zealand permanently” in this chapter).
+• you meet the health and character requirements for residence (see: “Residence Class Visas: Living in New Zealand permanently”).

 Getting a Resident Visa means you can live and work in New Zealand and can eventually apply for citizenship here.